UPDATE: Calumet City police officer dies while on duty

 "A highly decorated officer who proudly served our community for 22 years, he was transporting a detainee to the Markham courthouse when he suffered a medical emergency.
-The detainee alerted nearby Cook County Sheriff's officers, who quickly responded but were unable to revive Officer Zieminski," the city said in a press release.
+The detainee alerted nearby Cook County sheriff's officers, who quickly responded but were unable to revive Officer Zieminski," the city said in a news release.

-"We have been in touch with the Zieminski family and our thoughts and prayers are with them, as well as his friends and colleagues.
-We were all fortunate to have had him in our lives," the release added.
+Lisa Diaz Zieminski recalled her brother-in-law as a devoted family man who loved to cook.

-Zieminski received multiple commendations from the Calumet City Police Department for saving lives.
+"He had twin girls, he adored them," Diaz Zieminski said.
+"He made all our holiday meals.
+Anything he wanted, he could make."

 Support Local Journalism